BrightDU/BrightDU/README.md

 ## About Me

 I'm Bright Daniel Uto, a FullStack-Software Developer with a passion for creating accessible and innovative solutions and sharing knowledge.
-I founded [Crystal EdTech](https://www.crystaledtech.com) because of my passion for innovative Technologies, knowledge sharing and inclusive Education.
+I founded [Crystal EdTech](https://www.crystaledtech.com) because of my passion for leveraging innovative technologies to improve knowledge sharing and inclusive Education.

 - 🔭 I’m currently working on Web2 and Web3 projects